 Everything in the wine store is fair game in the restaurant, with over 200 bottles also available by the glass – just ask.
 The wine list – and yes, there is a list, so mid-dinner wanderings to peruse the shelves aren’t necessary, though perfectly acceptable – leans towards small, artisan producers from around the globe.

 Local lo-fi stars like BK Wines, Lucy Margaux, Shobbrook and Patrick Sullivan are joined by a slightly newer wave of labels, such as Gentle Folk, Vignerons Schmölzer & Brown and Dilworth & Allain.
 And if you want to hit some of the big names of ‘natural’ wine, you’ll find bottlings from Gravner, Radikon, Cornelisson and Nicolas Joly, amongst other luminaires.

-The proximity to Porteño means the occasional special gets walked around the corner, making the most of their asado and parrilla, but the majority of the signature tapas that has made Bodega so loved is fashioned on-site and in clear view in the tiny kitchen tucked in the corner.
+The proximity to Porteño means the occasional special gets walked around the corner, making the most of their asado and parrilla, but most of the signature tapas that has made Bodega so loved are fashioned on site and in clear view in the tiny kitchen tucked in the corner.
 Expect the usual pan-Latin influences, with creativity always at the fore.
 The menu is characteristically fluid, with dishes swapped in and out across any given week, but some old favourites remain, such as the fish fingers (kingfish crudo on garlic-scented toast) and Basque cheesecake.